 Find ways to share your experiences

 Gravitate towards those that care about your experience and want to hear about it.
 Talking it out can help you reflect on your time abroad and help the listener relate to you better through awareness of your experiences.
 Use this time to learn about the part of their lives that you missed out on as well.
 Write down your thoughts, memories, and lessons learned from your trip abroad out on paper, in a blog or a journal.
 Not only does this help clear your mind and transition from your days abroad to back home, but will also be around later if you ever want to reminisce on your experience.

 While it may be tempting to take a break when you first return home after your long assignment, the most important thing to do is get moving.
 The best way to avoid reverse culture shock is not to give yourself time to dwell on the past.
 Instead, get out of the house and start reconnecting with old friends and family.
 Start exploring your hometown and rediscovering different places around the area.
 Create goals, experience new things, and throw yourself into your new life to move on and let go of your time abroad.

 Keep your schedule

 If you had a schedule while you were on assignment, try to keep it the same as much as possible when you return to your home country.
-The familiarity of your daily activities from when you were abroad will help you adjust to daily life back home.
+The familiarity of your daily activities from when you were abroad will help mitigate culture shock.
 If you went to a workout class when you were in your assignment country, schedule a similar class in your home country.